sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 .. ----------------------------------------------------------------------------

-Once we have set up the analysis we can turn our attention to the jamovi results window and see what’s what.
+Once we have set up the analysis we can turn our attention to the jamovi results window and see what is what.
 The first thing to look at is **model fit** (:numref:`fig-cfa3`) as this tells us how good a fit our model is to the observed data.
 NB in our model only the pre-specified covariances are estimated, including the factor correlations by default.
 Everything else is set